elbu12/elbu12.github.io/README.md

 A stealth-based Javascript game I made.
 I think I did well with the line-of-sight algorithm.
-The only "code" is in the "index.html" file.
-Everything else is just images.
+All of the code is in the "index.html" file.
+If you just want to play it, go to elbu12.github.io